Japanese arms-export ban: Thailand

 In 2016, efforts to sell an air-defense radar manufactured by Mitsubishi to Thailand were unsuccessful.

 United Arab Emirates

 As early as 2017, there were attempts to sell the C-2 to the United Arab Emirates.

 Ukraine

 On 12 March 2023, the Second Kishida Cabinet (Reshuffled) was reported to be considering to send M270s MLRS to Kyiv.
 On December 7, 2023, the LDP agreed to revise guideline on providing the Ukrainian military with defense equipment.

+Type 88 ballistic helmets were sent to Ukraine as military assistance in 2022 during the Russian invasion of Ukraine.

 United States

 Two retired MH-53E helicopters of the Japan Maritime Self-Defense Force were sold to the United States Navy in 2015 for their components.
 The United States was running short of parts for its own fleet of the aging aircraft.

 On December 24, 2018, it was announced that Tokyo was seriously considering selling their F-15s to Washington in order to acquire funds to purchase F-35s.
 Washington would consider selling the F-15s to friendly countries with weak air forces.